m417z/KNSoft.SlimDetours/README.md

 ## Compatibility

-Project building: support for the latest MSVC generation tools and SDKs is mainly considered, and it is generally more widely backward compatible.
-GCC compatible and can be built with [ReactOS](https://github.com/reactos/reactos).
+Project building: support for the latest MSVC generation tools and SDKs is mainly considered.
+The code in this project is backwards compatible with the MSVC generation tool and GCC, but it depends on the NDK it depends on, see also [SlimDetours.NDK.inl](./Source/SlimDetours/SlimDetours.NDK.inl).
+Can be built with [ReactOS](https://github.com/reactos/reactos).

 Artifact integration: widely compatible with MSVC generation tools (support for VS2015 is known), and different compilation configurations (e.g., `/MD`, `/MT`).

-Runtime environment: NT5 or above OS, x86/x64/ARM64 platform.
+Runtime environment: NT5 or above OS, x86/x64/ARM64 platforms.

 > [!CAUTION]
 > In beta stage, should be used with caution.